Behaviour Policy

 Listen

 Part of being an active listener involves looking at body language and establishing a rapport – ‘Listen with your eyes’.
-Listening should be non-judgmental to obtain the fullest appreciation of the child’s account of what has happened.
-Understanding what the child’s perspective is the key to helping him/her learn from the incident.
+Listening should be non-judgmental to obtain the fullest appreciation of the pupil’s account of what has happened.
+Understanding what the pupil’s perspective is the key to helping them learn from the incident.

 Learn